tiger1deF/MassSpecDataExtraction/README.md

 # MassSpecDataExtraction
-Extract data from Mass Spectrometry output files in order to normalize area fragments for peptides from different samples,
+Extract data from Mass Spectrometry output files in order to normalize area fragments for peptides from different samples

+#Usage